-Being bloggers, we work day and night to write quality content, and then wait for people to come and read our content.
+As bloggers, we work day and night to write quality content, and then wait for people to come and read our content.
 An easy way to get traffic is by making your content search engine friendly, thus allowing people to find your content organically.

 This is yet another reason why it is always a good idea to manually promote your posts by sharing them on various social networking sites, and by bookmarking them on social bookmarking sites.

-This lets people know that there is an awesome piece of content out there for them to enjoy.
+Doing so lets people know that there is an awesome piece of content out there for them to enjoy.

-Make sure to submit these “alerts” to sites where your target audiences are.
+Make sure you submit these “alerts” to sites where your target audiences are.
 Don’t just share all your posts on your Facebook wall, because there you will mostly be reaching your friends and family connections, and they are certainly not the only people who will be interested in what you are writing about.
 Reach out to a larger population of potentially interested readers!